pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 ## Conference presentations (as speaker)

+-   *Measuring frailty in the elderly: an indicator based on a combination of classifiers*.
+36th REVES (Réseau Espérance de Vie et Santé) meeting.
+Tampere (Finland), 2025.
 -   *An age-adjusted disproportionality measure for pediatric pharmacovigilance*.
 52nd Scientific Meeting of the Italian Statistical Society.
 Bari (Italy), 2024.